 Glenn, who majored in communications with a concentration in film, is now using that skill in his role as a business development coordinator at a New York City law firm.

 As a member of the Young Alumni Committee, he’s also helping people who graduated in the past 10 years stay connected to the University.
 “I’m passionate about keeping our young alumni base strong so that, when we get to Golden Ram status, we can look back on this journey and see that Fordham has remained in our lives,” he says.
 In his role on the group’s philanthropy subcommittee, he focuses on encouraging his fellow graduates to help the next generation of Rams by supporting scholarships and financial aid.

-“Had it not been for the 9/11 Scholarship, I would not have received a Fordham education,” says Glenn, whose father, Harry, an assistant vice president at March & McLennan, was killed in the September 11 attack on the World Trade Center.
+“Had it not been for the 9/11 Scholarship, I would not have received a Fordham education,” says Glenn, whose father, Harry, an assistant vice president at Marsh & McLennan, was killed in the September 11 attack on the World Trade Center.
 “So I know the importance of scholarship—whatever it looks like, in any shape or form,” he told Fordham News in 2016.
 “That’s why giving back is such a big thing.”

 Glenn also represents his fellow recent grads as the youngest member of the Fordham University Alumni Association Advisory Board, where he volunteers with the lifelong learning task force.
 “Fordham alumni are always trying to learn and enrich their minds,” Glenn says, “so we want to find better ways to engage them as they do that.”

 “I think it’s incumbent upon me to give back in any way I can, whether it be time, resources, or enhancing the Fordham experience in some other way,” he says.

 Which is why Glenn also joined Fordham’s new multicultural alumni affinity chapter, MOSAIC.
 “We want to be a resource for alumni and students in any way we can,” Glenn says of the budding group.
 “We want to build that community.”